Lois Ehlert: Early life

-Ehlert was born Lois Jane Ehlert on November 9, 1934, in Beaver Dam, Wisconsin, to Gladys (nee Grace) and Harry Ehlert.
+Ehlert was born Lois Jane Ehlert on November 9, 1934, in Beaver Dam, Wisconsin, to Gladys (née Grace) and Harry Ehlert.
 She was the eldest of three children.
 Her mother was a seamstress who taught her how to sew at eight years old.
 Her mother also shared fabric scraps with her, which gave her an exposure to art early on.
 Her father was a trucker and blue-collar worker who also worked as a gas-station attendant, dairy worker and a maintenance man.

 Ehlert grew up painting and sculpting.
 Her father had a basement workshop and always had art supplies available, just not the traditional supplies, but materials such as scrap lumber and nails.
 Even in her early years, she always erased her drawings and was never satisfied.
 Her favorite art technique was and remained till her death to be cutting and pasting.
 This method is called collage—the process of cutting out pieces of paper, fabric, or objects and gluing them to a backing.

 She graduated from the University of Wisconsin–Madison with a degree in English and psychology.
 She then went to the Layton School of Art in Milwaukee, Wisconsin, on a scholarship for a certificate in advertising design.